Road map for peace: Hostilities after publication

-The publication of the Roadmap could not stop the violence of the Second Intifada.
+The publication of the Roadmap did not stop the violence of the Second Intifada.
 Hamas rejected it, saying that "Abu Mazen is betraying the Palestinian people's struggle and jihad in order to appease the USA and to avoid angering Israel".
-From 1 to 17 May 2003, 43 Palestinian civilians were killed; from 5 to 17 May, 4 Israeli civilians.
+From 1 to 17 May 2003, 43 Palestinian civilians were killed, including 19 who were engaged in hostilities or were targeted by Israel., as well as four Israeli civilians.
 After a suicide attack on 18 May, which killed 6 Israelis, the army carried out 35 punitive demolitions of Palestinian homes.

 On 27 May 2003, Israeli Prime Minister Ariel Sharon stated that the "occupation" of Palestinian territories was "a terrible thing for Israel and for the Palestinians" and "can't continue endlessly."
 Sharon's phraseology prompted shock from many in Israel, leading to a clarification that by "occupation," Sharon meant control of millions of Palestinian lives rather than actual physical occupation of land.

-The Route 60 ambush took place on June 20, as Secretary of State Colin Powell was in Jerusalem engaging in peace negotiations.
+The Route 60 ambush took place on 20 June, as Secretary of State Colin Powell was in Jerusalem engaging in peace negotiations.

 Summits

 President Bush visited the Middle East from 2 to 4 June 2003 for two summits as part of a seven-day overseas trip through Europe and Russia in an attempt to push the Roadmap.
 On 2 June, Israel freed about 100 Palestinian prisoners before the first summit in Egypt as a sign of goodwill.
 The list consisted largely of administrative detainees who were due to be released.
 Subsequent prisoner releases involved members of Hamas and Islamic Jihad, but the government insisted that those slated for release did not have Israeli "blood on their hands."
 In Egypt on 3 June, President Bush met with the leaders of Egypt, Saudi Arabia, Jordan and Bahrain, and with Prime Minister Abbas.
 The Arab leaders announced their support for the Roadmap and promised to work on cutting off funding to terrorist groups.
-On 4 June, Bush headed to Jordan to meet directly with Ariel Sharon and Mahmoud Abbas.
+There was hope that the Roadmap for Peace could succeed.

-After Bush left the region violence resumed, threatening to derail the Roadmap plan.
+However, after President Bush left the region, violence resumed.
+On 5 June, two Israelis were found beaten and stabbed to death.
+Days later, Hamas attacked the Erez checkpoint, killing four Israeli soldiers, as part of its effort to undermine the Roadmap.
+In response, Israel targeted Hamas leaders with airstrikes.